Wife scotches rumours of Dhoni's retirement

-New Delhi [India], Sept 12 (ANI): "It's called rumours," said M S Dhoni's wife Sakshi Singh amid speculations over retirement of the 38-year-old wicket-keeper batsman.
+New Delhi: "It's called rumours," said M S Dhoni's wife Sakshi Singh amid speculations over retirement of the 38-year-old wicket-keeper batsman.

 Sakshi took to Twitter and wrote: "Its called rumours!"